axone-protocol/docs/docs/tutorials/explorer-sc.md

 }
 ```

-The default value of “Gas” would not be enough to cover this transaction cost.
-Click on “Advance” and set `2000000`.
+The default value of "Gas" would not be enough to cover this transaction cost.
+Click on "Advance" and set `2000000`.
 You can also set a `Memo` below.
-Click on “Send”, then “Approve”.
+Click on "Send", then "Approve".

 <center><img src="/img/content/tutorials/explorer-7.webp"></img></center>

-3. Click on “View transaction” once executed to see all insertion details.
+3. Click on "View transaction" once executed to see all insertion details.
 Thus you can check [the `InsertData` transaction](https://explore.okp4.network/OKP4%20testnet/tx/953EB5C7786862F8239D0CD4629738D5C273DE9ECCE3E15D0A4EEBFED98E4328) added 31 triples.

 <center><img src="/img/content/tutorials/explorer-8.webp"></img></center>